Bite Records For a MAD in the Digital World

 Figure 13

 Anyway, I digress.
-I wanted to share with you how simple it can be to take records for a MAD in the digital world.
-Keep it simple, s----- (my friend).
+I wanted to share how simple taking records for a MAD in the digital world can be.
+Keep it simple, s—– (my friend).